CorentinWicht/GFPPeaks/README.md

-Column 1: Type in the name of the component (e.g. N2) Column 2: Define the lower bound in ms for the component of interest (e.g. 200ms) Column 3: define the upper bound in ms for the component of interest (e.g. 350ms)
+Column 1: Type in the name of the component (e.g. N2) Column 2: Define the lower bound in ms for the component of interest (e.g. 200ms) Column 3: define the upper bound in ms for the component of interest (e.g. 350ms) Column 4: determine the channel number which needs to be visually higlighted (may be usefull for the identification of specific components based on topography)
+Column 5: determine if subset of electrodes need to be cluster to compute the average voltage amplitude (empty = all electrodes)
 ```

 These informations will be used in the GFP peaks main display in [Chapter 8.1](#81-main-window)